What is the Right Time to Book a Gorilla Safari in Africa?

 1. Getting to Volcanoes National Park

-A gorilla visit to Volcanoes National Park starts by you landing at Kigali International Airport and then drive to northwestern Rwanda to the park about 2-3 hours.
-Alternatively, drive from Kabale/Bwindi National Park or Mgahinga National Park which is about 3-4 hours’ drive via Katuna or Cyanika border.
+A gorilla visit to Volcanoes National Park starts with you landing at Kigali International Airport and then driving to northwestern Rwanda to the park, about 2-3 hours.
+Alternatively, drive from Kabale/Bwindi National Park or Mgahinga National Park, which is about a 3-4-hour drive via Katuna or Cyanika border.

-In conclusion, the popular Volcanoes National Park is that one exceptional destination that allows you get close to mountain gorillas while in the wild-a magical encounter you need not to miss out in Rwanda.
+In conclusion, the popular Volcanoes National Park is an exceptional destination that allows you to get close to mountain gorillas while in the wild, a magical encounter you need not miss out on in Rwanda.

 Cost of gorilla trekking in Rwanda- Primate Safaris

-Such a high price for the permits makes the adventure of trekking the gorillas to be the most expensive safari holiday experience in Africa.
-Many travelers have taken part in this amazing life-changing encounter with the gorillas while others continue to plan their gorilla tours for the nearing future.
-What is interesting about the gorilla permit fees is that you can pay this money throughout the year regardless of the season.
-To trek the gorillas in Rwanda, the permit fees remains the same for both nationals and non-nationals.
+Such a high price for the permits makes the adventure of trekking the gorillas the most expensive safari holiday experience in Africa.
+Many travelers have taken part in this amazing life-changing encounter with the gorillas, while others continue to plan their gorilla tours for the near future.
+What is interesting about the gorilla permit fees is that you can pay this money throughout the year, regardless of the season.
+To trek the gorillas in Rwanda, the permit fees remain the same for both nationals and non-nationals.

 Price for Gorilla trekking Permit